Extra produce to donate?

-Pledge to share your homegrown produce
+Download the app to share your homegrown produce!

 Building Community

-Community Gardens are an important shared resource in their communities.
-Community gardeners donate their produce for a variety of reasons: to prevent food waste, to intentionally support local food access work, and/or to build their garden’s sense of community and impact.
+Whether Community Gardeners donate their produce to prevent food waste, to intentionally support local food access work, and/or to build their garden’s sense of community and impact, sharing their produce for hunger relief is a meaningful way to give back.

 Start a sharing program at your community garden.